Medically reviewed by Drugs.com. Last updated on May 11, 2022.

 If you used a sedative, it will take time for the medication to begin to wear off.
 Arrange to have someone drive you home.
 Once you're at home, rest and don't drive for the rest of the day.

-During an EEG, flat metal discs (electrodes) are attached to your scalp.
-In a high-density EEG, shown here, the electrodes are closely spaced together.
+During an EEG, flat metal discs (electrodes) are attached to the scalp.
+In a high-density EEG, shown here, the electrodes are close together.
 The electrodes are connected to the EEG machine with wires.
-Some people wear an elastic cap fitted with electrodes, instead of having the adhesive applied to their scalps.
+Some people wear an elastic cap fitted with electrodes instead of having the adhesive applied to their scalps.

 Doctors trained to analyze EEGs interpret the recording and send the results to the doctor who ordered the EEG.
 You might need to schedule an office appointment to discuss the results of the test.

 - Based on the results, what are my next steps?

 - What follow-up, if any, do I need?

 - Are there factors that might have affected the results of this test in some way?

 - Will I need to repeat the test?